 Calling all tree lovers.
 Do you ever get overwhelmed by the amount of tree species out there and can’t tell one from the other?
 Would you love to expand your tree knowledge further and deepen your connection to the natural world?
 Well, I’m really excited to finally reveal what I’ve been working on for the past year…

-TREE IDENTIFICATION IN BRITAIN & IRELAND: An exclusive online course to take you from Tree Beginner to Tree Expert.
+THE COMPLETE TREE ID COURSE: An exclusive online course to take you from Tree Beginner to Tree Expert.
 All led by James Kendall from Woodland Classroom.

 I’ve released a sneak preview of the full online course which you can watch here…